srinu5713/FCC-Machine_Learning-Projects/Cat and Dog Image Classifier/README.md

 *
 ## Project Structure

-The structure of the dataset files that are downloaded looks like this (You will notice that the test directory has no subdirectories and the images are not labeled):
+The structure of the dataset files that are downloaded looks like this (You will notice that the test directory has no subdirectories and the images are not labelled):
 ```
 cats_and_dogs
 |__ train: